The Big Trip: Release

 The film had its world premiere in Turkey on 12 April 2019, and was released theatrically in Russia on 27 April.
 It was a commercial success, grossing $2.2 million in Russia and $7.1 million worldwide.
 The top earning European country was the Netherlands with $1.8 million.
 The film was released on DVD in the United States by Lionsgate on January 14, 2020, with an English dub featuring Pauly Shore and Drake Bell in the main roles.

 Sequel

-A sequel, titled The Big Trip: Special Delivery, was released on 13 October 2021 in Russia.
+A sequel, titled Big Trip 2: Special Delivery (also known as Little Bear's Big Trip), was released on 13 October 2021 in Russia.
 Lionsgate has acquired US distribution rights, and plans to release the film in American theatres in 2022.
 Pauly Shore reprises his role as Mic-Mic in the Lionsgate dub, while Jesse McCartney replaces Drake Bell as Oscar.